A-ElNawawy/gemography-f_e-challenge/README.md

 ## How it run:
 1. Simply clone the repo on your machine.
 2. Open terminal and go to [gemography-f_e-challenge] Directory.
-3. Use the package manager [npm](https://www.npmjs.com/) to install dependencies.
+3. Use the package manager [npm](https://www.npmjs.com/) - you must have nodejs on your machine - to install dependencies by pasting the following two lines in your terminal.

 ```bash
 npm install
 ```

 Then

 ```bash
 npm start
 ```